The template editor

 Previewing and testing your notification template

-Once you've finished editing your notification template, you can select "preview" in the toggle in the top left of the template editor pane to enter preview mode.
-When you enter preview mode for an email template, you'll see your email content wrapped within it
+Once you've finished editing your notification template, you can select "Preview" in the toggle in the top left of the template editor pane to enter preview mode.

 Your notification preview is populated with the data available in the lefthand variable explorer pane.
 You can use the actor and recipient dropdowns to change the user data used in your preview, and you can click on any of your data variables to edit their preview value.

 To test your notification, click "Save" and navigate back to the workflow canvas by clicking the back arrow in the top-left corner.
 You can run actual notification tests by clicking "Run a test" in the top-right corner.
-Just choose your actor and recipient, provide and trigger call data that you'd like included in your test, and click "Run test".
+Just choose your actor and recipient, provide and trigger call data that you'd like included in your test, and click "Run test."

 All test runner notifications are tracked under "Messages" and have a source of "Test runner" to distinguish them from notifications you've triggered via the Knock API.